 You’re on the coast, the very edge of Italy, so 90% of the trail makes for a perfect look out point, but there are a few key look out points along the path.
 Between medic post 11 and 12 you’ll find a great picnic bench where you can sit and have a snack.
 Everyone was passing the clued up Spaniards that were sat there with a bottle of wine and foccacia bread with a look of pure envy.

 If you can handle the extra weight, I’d be popping one in the backpack as well.

 At medic point number 15 there’s a love lock post, which if you’re after a romantic spot along the way could do the job.

 The views are absolutely stunning all the way so make sure you have enough charge on your camera or phone.
 I couldn’t actually stop taking photos on the way round.
 Coming into Vernazza was one of the most beautiful sights I’ve ever seen, and I wouldn’t say that lightly.

-If you’re of normal fitness and ability you’ll be fine on the track.
-If you’re a bit worried, start the other way from Vernazza to Monterosso where the first five minutes were a bit more forgiving and see how you get on.
+Anyone of normal fitness and ability you’ll be fine on the track.
+But if you’re a bit worried, start the other way from Vernazza to Monterosso where the first five minutes were a bit more forgiving and see how you get on.

 Click to see the best hotels in the Cinque Terre on Booking.com.

 More on my adventures in Italy